transcelerate/ddf-sdr-platform/documents/ddf-sdr-azure-platform-design-and-implementation-design-and-plan-v2.0.md

 • Tags appear in billing and consumption reports<br>
 • Tags should not be used as a replacement for a proper CMDB.
 The information stored in tags has no inherent validation or relationship.
 Instead, the data in tags should reflect information that is contained within other systems such as the in-house developed CMDB for Application/Business Unit/Client information or a financial system for a tag such as a Cost Center

-**Design Decision** : SDR reference Implementation has used a standardized metadata taxonomy for all resources based on the table in the next section 4.2.1 (Table 3: SDR reference Implementation Azure Tags), that is applied to the resource at the time of resource creation using Terraform code deployment for consistency and an easily repeatable process.
+**Design Decision** : SDR reference Implementation has used a standardized metadata taxonomy for all resources based on the table in the next section **Resource Tag Taxonomy**, that is applied to the resource at the time of resource creation using Terraform code deployment for consistency and an easily repeatable process.

 ### Resource Tag Taxonomy
 SDR reference Implementation has used a standardized metadata taxonomy for all resources based on the following table, that is applied to the resource at the time of resource creation using Terraform code deployment for consistency and a repeatable, secure process.